-Marketing communications addressed, directly or indirectly, by electronic means relating to the provision of investment services linked to financial derivatives mentioned in Article L. 533-12-7 of the Monetary and Financial Code and article 314-31-1 of the AMFGR include, in particular, marketing communications that meet one of the following characteristics:
+Marketing communications addressed, directly or indirectly, by electronic means relating to the provision of investment services linked to financial derivatives mentioned in Article L. 533-12-7 of the Monetary and Financial Code and Article 314-31-1 of the AMFGR include, in particular, the following:

-Their content - texts, graphics, audiovisual - mentions at least one of the following words or expressions: forex, FX, CFD, binary options, binary, etc. or any other word or expression with a similar meaning or suggestion.
+(i) Marketing communications where their content - texts, graphics, audiovisual - mentions at least one of the following words or expressions: FOREX, FX, CFD, binary options, binary, or any other word or expression with a similar meaning or suggestion.

-Marketing communications relating to CFDs containing a built-in protection mechanism as defined in § 1.1, b, above-mentioned are however permitted.
-Furthermore, according to Article L. 533-12 of the Monetary and Financial Code, such marketing communications must include the mention of the risks inherent in such derivatives in a visible, explicit and balanced manner.
+Marketing communications relating to CFDs containing a built-in protection mechanism as defined in § 1.1, b, above-mentioned are however permitted provided that: